 - 1. Underline the present participles in the following sentences; say whether they are used as verbs or adjectives.
 If they are used as verbs, put a circle around the object.
-If they are used as adjectives, draw a box around the noun they describe. - a.
-One day I saw a man reading a book. (verb) - b.
-I saw another man painting a wall. (verb) - c.
-The man reading a book was standing up. (verb, verb) - d.
-The man painting the wall was standing up too. (verb, verb) - e.
-The man reading a book was using a magnifying glass. (verb, verb, adjective) - f.
-The man painting the wall was using an old rotting brush. (verb, verb, adjective) - g.
-Suddenly, I saw a fierce dog running towards them. (verb, verb, adjective) - h.
-The men saw the dog approaching them. (verb, verb) - i.
-They began to run, leaving their things on the ground. (verb, verb) - j.
-The dog went to sleep. (verb, verb)
+If they are used as adjectives, draw a box round the noun they describe. - a.
+One day I saw a man reading a book. (reading used as verb) - b.
+I saw another man painting a wall. (painting used as verb) - c.
+The man reading a book was standing up. (reading and standing used as verbs) - d.
+The man painting the wall was standing up too. (painting and standing used as verbs) - e.
+The man reading a book was using a magnifying glass. (reading used as a verb, magnifying used as an adjective) - f.
+The man painting the wall was using an old rotting brush. (painting used as a verb, rotting used as an adjective) - g.
+Suddenly, I saw a fierce dog running towards them. (running used as verb) - h.
+The men saw the dog approaching them. (approaching used as verb) - i.
+They began to run, leaving their things on the ground. (leaving used as verb) - j.
+The dog went to sleep.